Rehneet11/Vaultr/README.md

 Orchestration centralizes control in a single `SagaOrchestrator` — every step, every compensation, every state transition is explicit and auditable.

+### Why ULID over Auto-Increment or UUID for Sharded IDs?

+Auto-increment requires a centralized sequence generator — a single point of failure in a sharded architecture.

+UUID is unique but random — poor index locality, causes B-tree fragmentation at scale.

+ULID is lexicographically sortable, globally unique, and timestamp-prefixed — combining the distribution safety of UUID with the index-friendliness of sequential IDs.
+No coordination required across shards.

 ## Core Features